 Here is a recent study by the College Writing Program on writer’s block and its effects.
 I’d recommend reading it: Writers, Bloated Bodies, and Block: How Empathy and Consistency Help When Journaling and Writing.

 The main point of the study is to show us that writing is not just a puzzle to be solved.
-But that editing can be a very beneficial step to make sure your work is polished and helps you sell it.
+But editing can be a very beneficial step to ensure your work is polished and helps you sell it.

 And luckily, we all have a friend who can help with our writing woes; editing.